interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/operator_interactions.md

 ### Verify no ISAs test step

-uss_qualifier checks the DSS to ensure that the Service Provider under test does not have any ISAs in the system.
-If ISAs are present, the Service Provider is instructed to clear the area of active flights, after which uss_qualifier reverifies the absence of ISAs.
+uss_qualifier checks the DSS to ensure that the Service Provider under test does not have any ISAs in the system.If ISAs are present, the Service Provider is instructed to clear the area of active flights, after which uss_qualifier reverifies the absence of ISAs.

 ### Disable DSS test step